-Big steps...
-New beginnings!
+- Big steps... - New beginnings!

-www.matrixparents.org | 94 Galli Drive, Ste.
-C, Novato, CA 94949 and 817 Missouri Street, Ste.
-2, Fairfield, CA 94533 | helpline: 800.578.2592
+www.matrixparents.org | 94 Galli Drive, Suite C, Novato, CA 94949 | Helpline: 800.578.2592

-Transition Tips

-Preparing Yourself for Your Child Going to Preschool
+Transition Tips: Preparing Yourself for Your Child Going to Preschool

 If this is your first child going off to preschool, saying good-bye can be full of emotions.
 When children have special needs, sometimes this transition brings deeper emotions.
 When a child goes to preschool, we are turning over part of our child's day and their development to someone else.
 We can wonder if this person or school will understand our child well, will know when to help or not help, know the little signs our child gives when he or she is getting upset or needing something.